 30 Fun Things to Do in Calgary in Summer

 Even though I like to take a quick dip in the cold Bow River in summer, especially after a bike ride, sometimes all you want to do is chill.
-That’s why Calgary’s outdoor swimming pools are great for.
+That’s what Calgary’s outdoor swimming pools are great for.
 You can sunbathe on the grass and refresh in the water in between.
-Choose any of the 8 outdoor swimming pools.
+Choose any of the eight outdoor swimming pools.

 Things to do in Calgary in summer - Relax in St. Patrick’s Island Park

-Visiting Calgary in spring?
+BONUS Visiting Calgary in spring?
 Head to Prince’s Island Park for cuteness overload.
-See our post Joys of spring in downtown Calgary to see what I mean πŸ™‚
+See our post Joys of spring in downtown Calgary to see what I mean!

 Things to do in Calgary in summer - Relax in St. Patrick’s Island Park

 Head south of Calgary to an amazing Granary Road.
-They offer an active learning park for kids full of activities and trails, and an animal inspired education stations and games to learn about agriculture and farming.
+They offer an active learning park for kids full of activities, trails, animal-inspired education stations, and games to learn about agriculture and farming.
+Adults can have fun in the rooftop bar, at a local produce market, or try the popular goat yoga!

 15 day hikes near Calgary - Moose Mountain

-For more amazing mountain biking trails, check out our post 14 bike trails around Banff or Highwood Pass, biking the highest paved pass in Canada
+TIP For more amazing mountain biking trails, check out our post 14 bike trails around Banff or Highwood Pass, biking the highest paved pass in Canada.

-Due to the famous Rocky Mountains west of Calgary, other areas in Calgary tend to be overlooked.
-I have a great tip for you – head east to Drumheller, it’s like stepping into a western movie.
+Due to the famous Rocky Mountains west of Calgary, other areas close to Calgary tend to get overlooked.
+I have a great tip: head east to Drumheller; it’s like stepping into a Western movie.

-You can hike the canyons that thieves used to hide in, walk through the sandy hoodoos, have a drink at a historic saloon with bullets from the pistol in the wall or visit an enormous Royal Tyrrell Museum with dinosaur displays.
+You can hike the canyons that thieves used to hide in, walk through the sandy hoodoos, drink at a historic saloon with bullets from the pistol in the wall, or visit an enormous Royal Tyrrell Museum with dinosaur displays.

 Things to do in Drumheller